BeamMP Run On Linux Guide 2025

 cmake -DCMAKE_BUILD_TYPE=Release . -B bin -DCMAKE_TOOLCHAIN_FILE="~/vcpkg/scripts/buildsystems/vcpkg.cmake" -DVCPKG_TARGET_TRIPLET=x64-linux

 If all done correctly you should now see the glorious sight of mesmerizing text flying high up the terminal windows.
-If not and you didn’t install the package containing make, then do that now and rerun the command.
-If you did install the package and you still get an error, then I don’t know what you’re missing.
-Double check the commands you’re using and then request help here.
+If you installed the above mentioned packages and you get an error, then I don’t know what you’re missing.
+Double check the commands you’re using before requesting help here.

 At last the final command (make sure terminal is in the BeamMP-Launcher directory).